telvarost/BetterScreenshots-StationAPI/README.md

 # BetterScreenshots for Minecraft Beta 1.7.3

 Special thanks to Birevan and Exalm for the original version of the mod!
+* Mod now has Multiplayer support and is using GlassConfigAPI 2.0+
+  * This is a client side mod and is not needed by the server

 ## List of Changes: